Personal profile

 Jinhyun Cho is a Senior Lecturer in the Translation and Interpreting Program of the Department of Linguistics at Macquarie University in Sydney, Australia.
 Her research interests are primarily in the field of sociolinguistics and sociolinguistics of translation & interpreting.
 Jinhyun's research focuses on intersections between gender, language ideologies, neoliberalism and intercultural communication across diverse social contexts including Australia and Korea.

-Jinhyun is the author of English Language Ideologies in Korea (Springer, 2017) and Intercultural Communication in Interpreting: Power and Choices (Routledge, 2021).
+Jinhyun is the author of English Language Ideologies in Korea (Springer, 2017), Intercultural Communication in Interpreting: Power and Choices (Routledge, 2021) and Multilingual Practices and Monolingual Mindsets: Critical Sociolinguistic Perspectives on Health Care Interpreting (Routledge, 2025).
 She has authored numerous other publications for top international journals.

 Research student supervision